All Episodes

 Okay, it's every Saturday afternoon.

-That's when the kids That's a bunch of crap.
+That's a bunch of crap.

 These kids practice every day.

-They're in the field, they're out practice hours a day.
+They practice hours a day.

 That's that.

-Well, that's the but that's my point.
+Well, that's the, but that's my point.

-They are enriching the schools, these actions.
+They are enriching the schools, these actors.

 And they're not enriching their brains.